 Allow the bread to dry for at least overnight, or 24 hours if you can.
 You’ll know it’s ready when it snaps and doesn’t bend.

-Put your bread crumbs into a canning jar or old spaghetti sauce jar and store in the freezer.
+Put your bread crumbs into a canning jar (I like these) or old spaghetti sauce jar and store in the freezer.

 What can you do with those bread crumbs?